-Santa Barbara staying active outdoors throughout COVID-19 Pandemic - KEYT | KCOY
+Santa Barbara staying active outdoors throughout COVID-19 pandemic - KEYT | KCOY

 “This is out in the sun and it’s my understanding that sunlight kills off the virus,” Lawrence said.

-Not only do these exercise enthusiasts remain focused on staying in shape but they’re also actively aware of cleanliness.
+Not only do these exercise enthusiasts remain focused on staying in shape, they’re also actively aware of cleanliness.

 “When I’m exercising, I avoid touching my face,” Lawrence said.
 “Then I go home and wash my hands.”